Mediamazine

 Monday, February 19, 2007

-posted by Geetesh Bajaj at 11:57 AM IST
+posted by Mediamazine at 11:57 AM IST

 At the most basic level, Webshots is a simple area on the Internet where you can store and share pictures.
-Webshots also provides a desktop application that you can download from their site — this application lets you change your desktop wallpaper at regular intervals.
+Webshots also provides a desktop application that you can download from their site.
+This application lets you change your desktop wallpaper at regular intervals.

 In future blog posts, we will show you how you can use all the Webshots features to your advantage.